 State and local laws require that all dogs four months of age and older must be vaccinated against rabies and licensed.
-By getting your dog a license, if it gets lost, there are higher chances it can be found and returned to its owner.
+By getting your dog a license, if it gets lost, it is more likely to be found and returned to its owner.

 Note: Tags and licenses issued by other cities are NOT acceptable.

 If your dog is impounded wearing a current LCF license, Pasadena Humane Society will try to contact you immediately based on current information available.
 Please contact Pasadena Humane Society to update your contact information if you move or change telephone numbers.
-Pasadena Humane Society will engrave your dog’s name and phone number on the back of the license tag for a $5.00 fee.
+Pasadena Humane Society will engrave your dog’s name and phone number on the back of the license tag for an additional fee.

 In addition to animals specifically authorized by the Zoning Ordinance Chapter 11.32 to be kept in a residential zone, an animal may be kept or maintained as a pet or for the personal use of the occupants of the premises if certain criteria are met.
 Please see the following link to view the process and permit application for such: Excess Animal Permit Application